greg6fr/store_flutter/README.md

 A new Flutter project.

-# Groupe
+# Dev

-- Sitraka RAHELIARISOA
+- Jules GREGOIRE

 </ul>

 ## Getting Started

+Install all dependencies

+- flutter pub get

 This project is a starting point for a Flutter application.